ERISA Section 408(b)(2)

 - Custody: These ETS services generally include safekeeping of your assets, processing account transactions (such as receipts, disbursements, and trades), posting income to the account, and issuing periodic account statements.

-- Cash Sweep: Plans currently have various choices for the investment of available cash balances (depending on when the account was opened), which can include FDIC-insured bank deposit accounts opened at affiliated and/or unaffiliated banks certain money market mutual funds, and/or a cash balance program.
+- Cash Sweep: Plans currently have various choices for the investment of available cash balances (depending on when the account was opened), which can include FDIC-insured bank deposit accounts opened at affiliated banks certain money market mutual funds, and/or a cash balance program.

 - Options: ETS will process options orders for your account and exercise options pursuant to your instructions (not applicable to plans participating in an ETCM Personalized Investments account).